lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 <!-- prettier-ignore-end -->

-In value semantics, it becomes much harder to track physical qubits across their life span.
-This has very practical implications: without the convenient naming scheme, it would for example be non-trivial to count how many qubits are required in the SSA representation of the computation above.
+In value semantics, it becomes much harder to track physical qubits across their lifespan.
+This has very practical implications: without the convenient naming scheme, it would, for example, be non-trivial to count how many qubits are required in the SSA representation of the computation above.
 However, it is a drastically simpler picture from the point of view of the compiler and the optimiser---hence its popularity in classical compilers.
 When operations are